BasitAlawode/AquaticCLIP/README.md

 4. Download MarineGPTVicuna 7B stage 2 model from [here](https://www.dropbox.com/scl/fi/8uimfr9vjk8sa6yyvvnbk/marinegpt_vicuna_7B_stage2_ckpt.pth?rlkey=4cwn4cmgi8gjnqfyds2aqnw8s&e=1&dl=0) and put it inside the marinegpt_weight folder.
 NOTE: This weights are obtained from marinegpt repository.

-5. Run the below file to generate captions for our sample images (located in the images folder).
+5. Run the below file to generate captions for our sample images (located in the test_images folder).
+Generated captions will be located in the same folder.

 ```
 python generate_captions_for_imgs.py